gseiler7/wheel-of-fortune/README.md

 Wheel of Fortune -
-This project is a simplified game based on the gameshow "Wheel of Fortune" on ABC, played by 3 players.
+This project is a simplified game based on the gameshow "Wheel of Fortune", played by 3 players.

 Motivation -
 Created as an assessment for the Python Basics module of Genesis10's Dev10 program - Data Professional track.